Axis Platform / Sheet 02 / Pivot

 Pivot only opens when Strategy has qualified the case.

 The Strategy ladder runs the diagnosis.
 Pivot runs the delivery.
-Pivot is engaged only after the case has cleared Strategy — typically a current Intelligence Pack and, where capital is in scope, a Capital Readiness Pack.
+Pivot is engaged only after the case has cleared Strategy — a current Intelligence Pack, plus a Capital Readiness Pack where capital is in scope.
 There is no shortcut.

 A · Tier A